paulrobello/par_gpt/README.md

 par_gpt git 'display commit message for current changes'

 # commit current changes with automatically generated commit message also show config and pricing
-par_gpt --show-config --pricing git 'commit current changes'
+par_gpt --show-config --pricing details git 'commit current changes'

 # copy commit message for current changes to clipboard using agent mode
 par_gpt -t 0 --debug agent 'create a commit messages that would be relevant to the changes in the current repository and copy to clipboard'